andrejewski/codo/README.md

 # Codo
 > The code comment TODO tool

-Make TODO comments powerful with Codo, a command-line tool to search, manage, format, and lint your codebase's TODO comments.
+Make TODO comments powerful with Codo, a command-line tool to search, manage, format, and validate your codebase's TODO comments.

 ## Installation